space-wizards/docs/src/en/community/admin/admin-policy.md

 ## 2. Game-adminning
 Rules specific to adminning a round of SS14.
 #### 2.1 **Do not ever process a case you are/were a part of.**
 Even if you've started adminning after dying, do not process a case you were involved in.
-You may ask badmins/wizards for permission to do this if there are no other staff online.
+You may ask headmins for permission to do this if there are no other staff online.
 Otherwise, ahelp yourself and get the other staff to handle it.
 #### 2.2 **Superseded by banning policy**
 Bans and ban appeals are covered by the [Banning Policy](./banning-policy.md).
 #### 2.3 **Superseded by banning policy**